farmOS/farmOS-map/README.md

 which will live-update as code is changed during development.

-`npm run build` - Generate the final `farmOS-map.js` file for distribution, along with an `index.html` file that loads it, inside the `build` directory.
+`npm run build` - Generate the final `farmOS-map.js` file for distribution, along with an `index.html` file that loads it, inside the `dist` directory.

 ## Maintainers